lupinelab/dotty_as/README.md

 ## Notes on virtualcam and video conferencing software

-Tested - Teams, Zoom, Skype
+Tested - Teams, Zoom, Skype, Discord

 Be sure to turn the virtual camera output on before selecting it as a device from one of the above.